Akshaybagai52/Akshaybagai52/README.md

 - 👯 I’m looking to collaborate on **Freelance Projects**

-- 💬 Ask me about **Html, Css , Javascript, React, Workout-routines/diet plans, Motivations**
+- 💬 Ask me about **Html, Css , Javascript, React, Prompt Engineering, Nodejs, Express, Motivations**

 - 📔 Contributing to Open source as much as I can.

 - 📫 How to reach me **akshaybagai52@gmail.com**

-- 🔗 Connect with me on Linkedin :  **Akshaybagai52(https://www.linkedin.com/in/akshay-bagai52/)**
+- 🔗 Connect with me on Linkedin :  **https://www.linkedin.com/in/akshay-bagai52/**

-- 🦜 Have an Idea regarding project, Let's talk on : **https://twitter.com/akshaybagai**
+- 🦜 Have an Idea regarding project, Let's talk on : **akshaybagai.netlify.app**

 - 🚀 All my contributions on Github are genuine. 🫡